nicoleepp/JuliaCloud-AWS-State/README.md

 `AWSMetadata.jl` contains all the functions for updating both the low and high level API wrappers.
 `metadata.json` is used in tandem to hold the `SHA` hashes for each version, as well as their API Versions.

-### GitHub Actions
+### `GitHub Actions`
-These actions will be used daily to check for new AWS Service APIs or updates to existing ones.
+We can use GitHub actions to automatically create or update AWS Service APIs on a daily basis.
-If an API needs to be created or updated it will automatically regenerate the low and high level wrappers and submit a merge request with the changes.
+We can also use GitHub actions to trigger alarms and gather metrics.

 ## Use Cases